bkero/linux-debugging-workflows/index.rst

 Kernel logs
 -----------

+* Hardware problems
-* These are things like hardware problems or really bad memory-related userland crashes
+* Nasty memory-related userspace crashes
-* If you suspect a hardware problem, good to start here first
+* Not written to a file

 .. code-block:: bash